AlexanderLabWHOI/tara-euk-metaG/README.md

 * ```--printshellcmds```
 * ```--debug```

+### to do
+* include shell script to download only the test data?
+* determine if updated snakemake version would be better
+* figure out what is going on with multiqc
+* list output files

 ### Notes to generalize Tara-specific pipeline

 * See 2 remove directories where older files are placed - check this and remove. ```tara-euk-metaG/input/ENA_tables/rm-dir```
+* separate directories for metaT and metaG - rather than PRNJ IDs
 * environments? versioning eukheist?